Sam-ie/Kiiro_Event/README.md

 # Kiiro_Event
-The event system of Kirro Race.
+The event system of Kiiro Race.